Fractal antenna: Performance

 Some researchers have disputed that fractal antennas have superior performance.
-Steven R. Best in 2003 observed "that antenna geometry alone, fractal or otherwise, does not uniquely determine the electromagnetic properties of the small antenna".
-In 2011, Robert C. Hansen and Robert E. Collin reviewed many papers on fractal antennas and concluded that they offer no advantage over fat dipoles, loaded dipoles, or simple loops, and that nonfractals are always better.
-Balanis reported on several fractal antennas and found them equivalent in performance to the electrically small antennas they were compared to.
+S.R.
+Best (2003) observed "that antenna geometry alone, fractal or otherwise, does not uniquely determine the electromagnetic properties of the small antenna".

+Hansen & Collin (2011) reviewed many papers on fractal antennas and concluded that they offer no advantage over fat dipoles, loaded dipoles, or simple loops, and that non-fractals are always better.

+Balanis (2011) reported on several fractal antennas and found them equivalent in performance to the electrically small antennas they were compared to.

 Log periodics, a form of fractal antenna, have their electromagnetic characteristics uniquely determined by geometry, via an opening angle.

-Fractal antennas, frequency invariance, and Maxwell's equations
+Frequency invariance and Maxwell's equations

 One different and useful attribute of some fractal element antennas is their self-scaling aspect.
 In 1957, V.H.
 Rumsey presented results that angle-defined scaling was one of the underlying requirements to make antennas invariant (have same radiation properties) at a number, or range, of frequencies.
-Work by Y. Mushiake in Japan starting in 1948 demonstrated similar results of frequency independent antennas having self-complementarity.
+Work by Y. Mushiake in Japan starting in 1948 demonstrated a similar result of self-complementary antennas being frequency independent.

-It was believed that antennas had to be defined by angles for this to be true, but in 1999 it was discovered that self-similarity was one of the underlying requirements to make antennas frequency and bandwidth invariant.
-In other words, the self-similar aspect was the underlying requirement, along with origin symmetry, for frequency independence.
+It was believed that antennas had to be defined by angles for this to be true, but in 1999 it was discovered that self-similarity was the requirement to make antennas frequency and bandwidth invariant.
 Angle-defined antennas are self-similar, but other self-similar antennas are frequency independent although not angle-defined.

-This analysis, based on Maxwell's equations, showed fractal antennas offer a closed-form and unique insight into a key aspect of electromagnetic phenomena.
-To wit: the invariance property of Maxwell's equations.
-This is now known as the Hohlfeld-Cohen-Rumsey (HCR) Principle.
-Mushiake's earlier work on self complementarity was shown to be limited to impedance smoothness, as expected from Babinet's Principle, but not frequency invariance.
+This analysis, based on Maxwell's equations, showed fractal antennas offer a closed-form and unique insight into the invariance properties of Maxwell's equations – a key aspect of electromagnetic phenomena – now known as the Hohlfeld-Cohen-Rumsey (HCR) principle.
+Mushiake's earlier work on self complementarity was shown to be limited to impedance smoothness, as expected from Babinet's principle, but not frequency invariance.

 Other uses

 In addition to their use as antennas, fractals have also found application in other antenna system components, including loads, counterpoises, and ground planes.

 Fractal inductors and fractal tuned circuits (fractal resonators) were also discovered and invented simultaneously with fractal element antennas.
 An emerging example of such is in metamaterials.
-A recent invention demonstrates using close-packed fractal resonators to make the first wideband metamaterial invisibility cloak at microwave frequencies.
+A recent invention demonstrates using close-packed fractal resonators to make the first wideband metamaterial 'invisibility cloak' at microwave frequencies.

 Fractal filters (a type of tuned circuit) are another example where the superiority of the fractal approach for smaller size and better rejection has been proven.

 As fractals can be used as counterpoises, loads, ground planes, and filters, all parts that can be integrated with antennas, they are considered parts of some antenna systems and thus are discussed in the context of fractal antennas.